uber-archive/plato-research-dialogue-system/mkdocs/docs/about.md

 the modules in the order they should be executed and Plato takes care of the rest, including wrapping the input/output, chaining the modules, and handling the dialogues.
 Plato supports serial and parallel execution of modules.

-Plato also provides support for Bayesian optimization of conversational AI architectures or individual module parameters through Bayesian Optimisation of Combinatorial Structures (BOCS).